megahealth/TestBleLib/README.md

     2.Call client.syncHrvData() to sync HRV data.
     3.Use data from onSyncMonitorDataComplete() and call client.parseHrvData() to get HRV data after HRV data synced.
     (Tips:HRV data is based on SPO2Monitor(Sleep SPO2Monitor).You can sync hrv data when monitor data synced.HRV data's type is 10.MegaBleCallback.onSyncMonitorDataComplete() will return hrv data)

+## Tips of upgrading firmware
+    1.Battery value should be greater than 25% 2.Battery status should be normal/charging/full
+    3.Add FOREGROUND_SERVICE permission(android.permission.FOREGROUND_SERVICE) to AndroidManifest.xml if targetSdkVersion >= 28

 # Remarks
 - Please view the output information with the android studio console